nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 }
 ```

 :book: Because of ASI the return statement in the last function will get a semicolon inserted and the code will break because of the opening curly brace on the next line.
 Enter the code above into the `exercise-1.js` file.
-You will notice that Atom will notify you that the code has syntax errors.
+You will notice that VS Code will notify you that the code has syntax errors.

 :pencil2: Fix the syntax error by placing the opening curly brace on the same
 line as the the return statement.